sinch/sinch-java-sms/README.md

 # REST API SDK for SMS

-This is the Java SDK for the Sinch REST SMS API for sending and receiving single or batch SMS messages.
+This is the Java SDK for the Sinch REST SMS API for sending and receiving single or batch SMS/MMS messages.
 It also supports scheduled sends, organizing your frequent recipients into groups, and customizing your message for each recipient using parameterization.
 It offers an asynchronous Java API that provides convenient access to all the features of the SMS REST API.